 Tantrum Saxophone Quartet is an energetic and ambitious ensemble formed by four young professional saxophonists from Belgium and Portugal, based in The Netherlands.

 All about Tantrum

-Tantrum was founded in mid-covid-19 times, which means that playing togehter, concerts and taking lessons were not always easy to do.
+Tantrum was founded in mid-covid-19 times, which means that rehearsals, concerts and taking lessons were not always easy to organise.
 Still, these musicians were persistent to give the quartet a proper start: with no more than six months of rehearsing and playing, the quartet got selected to audition for the Willem-Twee Toonzaal Chamber Music Contest and won the first prize at the final round in April 2021.
 This event and the Final Master Recitals of Artur and Dauphine gave the quartet's autumn program of 2021 a great start.
 Tantrum was asked to play in Muziekgebouw Eindhoven and Willem-Twee Toonzaal, amongst other locations.

 The quartet is very approachable for various events because it focusses on minimal music, modern music, and fado music.
 In this way the different characters and styles of the Tantrum Saxophonists are formed into a fascinating combination.